This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Cons

-Buy this if you need a budget-friendly, gentle formula for sensitive tummies and softer poops, and are not primarily seeking gas relief.
-Skip it if your baby has severe gas or a cow’s milk allergy.
+Buy this if you need a budget-friendly gentle formula for a baby with mild digestive sensitivity.
+Skip it if your baby has gas or allergy issues that require a targeted probiotic or hypoallergenic formula.

 Check Latest Price